smshyamsundar/oxidized-configs/README.md

 It is light and extensible and supports over 130 operating system types.

-Sample configurations for setting up the oxidized plugin in librenms setup.
+Sample configurations for setting up the oxidized plugin in Librenms setup.

 This included the integration of the network device monitoring systems and syslog.